Select a question to view the answer, or use the Printer Friendly Version button above to print all of the FAQs.+ show all / - hide all

 A three-way match is created when the invoice, purchase order, and receipt match.
 Agency approval is not required for vouchers that successfully three-way match.

 The agency does have the ability to run a report to see this information.
-OSS_THREEWAY_AUTO_AGY_APPROVED is available in OAKS FIN under Reporting Tools, which shows Business Unit, Voucher Number, Supplier ID, Supplier Name, Origin, PO Number, Receipt Number, Invoice Line, Distribution Line, and Department ID.
+OH_AP_OSS_3_WAY_MATCH is available in OAKS FIN under Reporting Tools, which shows Business Unit, Voucher Number, Supplier ID, Supplier Name, Origin, PO Number, Receipt Number, Invoice Line, Distribution Line, and Department ID.

-No, once Ohio Shared Services creates the voucher, the voucher will process as a two-way voucher and will route to the agency for approval without a receipt.
+No, once OBM Shared Services creates the voucher, the voucher will process as a two-way voucher and will route to the agency for approval without a receipt.
 The agency will need to approve the voucher in order to remove it from its work list.

 When a reversal voucher is processed, the receipt can no longer be used.
 To process another payment, a purchase order voucher without a receipt will be created and routed to the agency for approval.